 Assessment During COVID-19

-NILOA recently released a report describing the results of a survey of higher ed institutions focused on changes to assessment practices implemented in response to COVID-19.
-At the end of the report, NILOA offers the following list of “Do’s” and “Don’ts” to guide thinking around assessment for the current academic year:
+In August 2020, NILOA released a report describing the results of a survey of higher ed institutions focused on changes to assessment practices implemented in response to COVID-19.
+At the end of the report, NILOA offers the following list of “Do’s” and “Don’ts” to guide thinking around assessment during a global pandemic:

 - Do not forget that we are in a pandemic.
 Still.
 Do not forget that it is also an inequitable pandemic.

 - Do not cause further harm.
 Do not support, enable, or endorse policies that perpetuate further inequities or fuel negative perceptions of students.

 - Do not ask students for their approval of a decision that has already been made.
 Instead, engage with them in advance to help determine a solution.

 - Do not require a higher-level of proof of learning in an online class than you would normally require in a face-to-face setting.

 - Do not forget that this is not the educational experience students wanted or expected.
 Nor is this a test of online education.
 And in case you were wondering, it still will not be “online education” in the Fall.
 It will continue to be a derivative of emergency remote teaching and learning.

 - Do use learning outcomes as a guide and means to design and focus educational offerings.